+Additional training opportunities may include Milo Range Theater 180 Use of Force Options Simulator Training; MARC (Methods of Arrest, Restraint & Control Training); National Guard - Drill & Ceremony Training; Low Risk and High Risk Stops Training w/ Cruiser; PoliceOne Academy Interactive Modules.
 For the 2nd year student, the program reinforces previous skills learned.
 Students are expected to take on a leadership role in the class and are matched with ride-along opportunities or other opportunities in the field related to their career interest area.

+CPR/AED CTECS

-Handgun safety course CPR/AED Hazardous Materials Awareness CTECS College Credit Opportunities: Articulation agreement with: Husson University
+Articulation and Dual enrollment agreement with: Husson University

-Course Name: Machine Tool Technology with Welding Fabrication I Prerequisite: N/A Grades:11-12 Credit: 3 Elective
+Course Name: Machine Tool Technology and Fabrication I

-Description: This course will introduce students to both basic machining and welding.
-Activities include: lathe operations, milling machines, drill presses, blueprint reading and other tools found in the metal industry.
-Students will also be introduced to aspects of Shielded Metal Arc Welding (Stick), Metal Inert Gas Welding (MIG), Plasma Cutting, Oxy/Fuel Torch operation and Tungsten Inert Gas Welding (TIG).
-All students will be expected to obtain a certification in NIMS (National Industrial Metal Society) or an AWS (American Welding Society) certification.
-These credentials are universally recognized in each of the respective industries.
+Description: This course will introduce students in basic machining.
+Math is a big part of the program which includes fractions, conversion of fraction to decimals and geometry.
+Activities include: Milling and lathe machines, drill presses, surface grinding, blueprint reading and other tools found in the metal industry.
+Students will also be introduced to the aspects of Oxy/fuel Torch operations.
+All students will be expected to obtain a certification thru NOCTI (National Occupational Competency Testing Institute) for Precision Machining (4152v1).
+OSHA-10 (Occupational Safety and Health Administration) is another certification students will be expected to obtain.
+These credentials are universally recognized in the industry.